20 men are convicted in the 2015 Paris terror attacks; one sentenced to life in prison

 Presiding judge Jean-Louis Peries said at the trial's outset that it belongs to "international and national events of this century. " France emerged from the state of emergency in 2017, after incorporating many of the harshest measures into law.

 Fourteen of the defendants were in court, including Abdeslam.
-All but one of the six men tried in absentia are presumed killed in Syria or Iraq; the other is in prison in Turkey.
+All but one of the six men convicted in absentia are presumed killed in Syria or Iraq; the other is in prison in Turkey.

 Most of the suspects were accused of helping create false identities, transporting the attackers back to Europe from Syria or providing them with money, phones, explosives or weapons.
 Abdeslam was the only defendant tried on several counts of murder and kidnapping as a member of a terrorist organization.